aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    [action]: https://github.com/aws-samples/aws-secure-environment-accelerator/blob/master/.github/workflows/publish.yml

-9. Note that a successful run of this workflow will automatically kick off the "Generate Documentation" workflow.
-That workflow may be initiated at any time manually via the GitHub Actions UI (since it is configured as a `workflow_dispatch` action).
+9. A successful run of this workflow will automatically kick off the "Generate Documentation" workflow.
+This workflow may also be initiated at any time manually via the GitHub Actions UI (since it is configured as a `workflow_dispatch` action).

+   - once the documentaion is generated, add them to the release assets

+10. Finally rename the `AcceleratorInstaller.template.json` to `AcceleratorInstaller`XXX`.template.json` replacing XXX with the version number without punctuation (i.e. `AcceleratorInstaller121b.template.json`)

 ---